Assessment Moderation Policy

 4. Requesting changes to the assessment strategy for a unit

-Where the College has been deemed to marking more than 10% below the external moderator marks may be raised at the request of the Academic Standards and Risk Committee.
+Where the College has been deemed to be marking more than 10% below the external peer reviewer’s marks, the matter may be raised at the request of the Academic Standards and Risk Committee.

-The list of units moderated and actions taken will be reported to the Academic Board for monitoring purposes.
+The list of units moderated and actions taken will be reported to the Academic Board via the Annual Course Review process for monitoring purposes.